 Coming to Canada is a dream of many people.
-Whether they have relatives in there, they wish to experience winter (the hard way) or for a change of scenery, there’s plenty of reasons we can give.
+Whether they have relatives there, they wish to experience winter (the hard way) or for a change of scenery, there are plenty of reasons we can give.
 But sometimes we migrate to Canada because of a family member’s plan or our best friend is moving there.

 Answer the Canada Immigration Questions

 Thinking to migrate to Canada is a good sign you are planning for the future.
 But this is also a big decision to make and requires a thorough evaluation of the pros and cons.
-That’s why it’s important to check whether the time to research, passing necessary tests and the financial outlay needed to accomplish your plan is worth your effort and time.
+That’s why it’s important to check whether the time to research, pass necessary tests, and the financial outlay needed to accomplish your plan is worth your effort and time.

 Why do I want to move to Canada?